Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ### Unity Editor Diagnostics

-In short, developers will see error and warning messages in the Unity Editor in Console window if there was a problem with RPC method definition, parameters types on RPC method signature etc.
+In short, developers will see error and warning messages in the Unity Editor in the Console window if there was a problem with RPC method definition, parameters types on RPC method signature etc.

 Some of those messages will be warning messages which will not prevent compile and/or build.